Skip to main content

 General Collection Guidelines

-The Chemistry Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Chemistry research at WVU focuses on analytical, inorganic, and forensic chemistry; organic, biorganic, and medicinal chemistry; chemical education; and physical and biophysical chemistry.
 Other areas of research include catalysis and neuroscience.